Fact file - 2017 entry

 In the first half of the third year, you will finish off the core physics syllabus.
 Almost the entire second semester is then available for you to pursue those areas of the subject that interest you most, with options offered in everything from theoretical particle physics to medical imaging.
-You will also undertake a year-long research project with a member of staff.
+You will also undertake an extended project supervised by a member of staff.

 A levels: A*AA-AAA, including physics and maths at A level

 IELTS 6.5 (no less than 6.0 in any element)

 Students who require extra support to meet the English language requirements for their academic course can attend a presessional course at the Centre for English Language Education (CELE) to prepare for their future studies.
 Students who pass at the required level can progress directly to their academic programme without needing to retake IELTS.
 Please visit the CELE webpages for more information.

 For details see the alternative qualifications page